saropa/saropa_dart_utils/code.of.conduct.md

 1.1.b 📐 Maintain a separation of concerns.
 Small files and functions streamline code reviews, migrations and merges.

-- Separate UI, models, services, and utilities into distinct folders, with patterns like MVVM or Clean Architecture.
+- Separate UI, models, services, and utilities into distinct folders, with patterns like `MVVM` or `Clean Architecture`.
 - Keep state management logic separate from UI code, to ensure state changes are predictable and testable.
-- Organize files by feature or module, named based on their functionality (e.g., `user_profile.code`)
+- Organize files by feature or module, named based on their functionality

 1.1.c 🎯 Exit early to avoid nested ifs and separate logic into methods